 Cornstarch Secret

 Cornstarch is the not-so-secret weapon for that extra-crispy coating.
+It’s used in Japanese cuisine for tempura batters, which are ultra crispy and crunchy.
+So we decided to take a nod from that and combine cornstarch with the traditional flour coating used in fried chicken.
 It helps create a delicate, shatteringly crisp crust thatโs lighter than flour alone.
-Youโll notice the difference with every satisfying crunch!
+Youโll notice the difference with every perfectly delicious crunch.

 Brining with Buttermilk

-The buttermilk brine isnโt just for moistureโitโs flavor magic!
-Its slight acidity tenderizes the meat, while the spices in the brine seep into every bite.
+The buttermilk brine isnโt just for moisture, it also marinates the chicken with flavor.
+The acidity tenderizes the meat, while the spices in the brine seep into every bite.
 Brine for at least 4 hours, but overnight is best for juicy, flavorful chicken.
 Chicken can brine in buttermilk for up to 24 hours.

 Keep the Breading From Falling Off